 “This timeline has been designated as the Adult Legion era by the natives of the main Earth-One timeline who have visited or studied this divergent era,” explained Computo.
-“There are benign counterparts to the Cabal members of our universe in this place.
+“There are benign counterparts to the Legionnaires of our universe in this place.
 For example, while our Mind Mistress is an evil woman, her counterpart here is a heroine known as Saturn Woman. “

 “I know the members of the Faultless Five didn’t join us when Gloriana deposited us here, because in this universe they are viewed as deadly criminals, but I’d still like some additional support!” said Urthlo.